amoh-godwin/Articulae/mds/educative/views/scrollview.md

 A basic implementation of a ScrollView with an image as its child

-From the code above from lines 41 - 50, we have declared a ScrollView with an Image in it.
+From the code above from l**ines 41 - 50**, we have declared a `ScrollView` with an `Image` in it.
 When you run the code playground above, you may notice that the scrolling isn't really smooth.
 This is because the view you are seeing is coming from a virtual machine which is propably running a bunch of other applications which has put a stress on the graphics processor of the virtual machine for a smooth rendering of the scrolling functionality.
 On your user's computer, the scrolling will definetely be smooth.

 If say, only the height of an item exceeds the `ScrollView`, a scroll bar will only show up for the height.
 If a scroll bar shows up for a width also, then the `width` also exceeds the `ScrollView`, other than that there wouldn’t be any scroll bar for that side.